Softorage/Softorage/content/software/torch.md

     url: "http://torch.ch/docs/getting-started.html#_"

 sysreq:
+  General:
     -
       recm: "NVIDIA® CUDA® 7.5 or newer (For Pascal GPUs, CUDA 8.0 or newer)" -
       recm: "cuDNN v5.0 or newer"
     -
       recm: "Ubuntu 14.x or newer (or any 64-bit Linux if you choose to build from source)"

 developer: ["Ronan Collobert<OD>", "Koray Kavukcuoglu<OD>", "Clement Farabet<OD>", "Soumith Chintala", "Community"]